yasmine-codes/CodeFirstGirls-Nanodegree-Project/README.md

 SECRET_KEY = os.random(24)
 print(SECRET_KEY)
 ```
-Please save the Secret Key and delete the above three lines after you have generated your Secret Key.
+Please save your Secret Key and delete the above three lines after you have generated your Secret Key.
 * Create .env file in CodeFirstGirls-Nanodegree-Project to add and hide your API_KEY and SECRET_KEY.

 For example, you can write this on the .env file: